All Episodes

 Beneficiaries of Medicare Advantage plans, the private managed care plans within Medicare in Florida.

-Hundreds of thousands of them will have their benefits grandfathered in thanks to a provision tailored by Senator Ben Nelson and Longshoremen.
+Hundreds of thousands of them will have their benefits grandfathered in thanks to a provision tailored by Senator Ben Nelson and longshoremen.

 That's Bill Nelson, Democrat Florida.

-They were added to the list of workers in high-risk professions who are shielded from the full impact of a proposed new tax on high-value insurance plans, the Cadillac plans.
+Longshoremen, they were added to the list of workers in high-risk professions who are shielded from the full impact of a proposed new tax on high-value insurance plans, the Cadillac plans.

-Electrical linemen were already included, along with cops, firefighters, emergency first responders, and workers in construction, mining, forestry, fishing, and certain agriculture jobs.
+Electrical linemen were already included along with cops, firefighters, emergency first responders, and workers in construction, mining, forestry, fishing, and certain agriculture jobs.

-Obama had the audacity to say that he he hailed the Senate for standing up to special interests.
+Obama had the audacity to say that he hailed the Senate for standing up to special interests.

-He praised the Senate for standing up to special interests for crying out loud.
+He praised the Senate for standing up to special interests, for crying out loud, this is nothing but a gift to one special interest after another.

 Here's another winner.